kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 ## Infrastructure Management

 Salt Stack is an open-source cloud deployment, configuration management, remote execution & monitoring package.
 You may not have heard of [Salt](http://saltstack.org), but you might be familiar with [Puppet](https://www.digitalocean.com/community/articles/how-to-install-puppet-on-a-digitalocean-vps) or [Chef](https://www.digitalocean.com/community/articles/how-to-install-chef-and-ruby-with-rvm-on-a-ubuntu-vps).
 Salt is a similar tool, but it is relatively lightweight as far as resources and requirements and a growing number of users consider it *much* easier to use.
 Tools like Salt, Puppet and Chef allow you to issue commands on multiple machines at once; and also install and configure software.

 Salt has two main aspects: configuration management and remote execution; while cloud deployment is left to Salt Cloud.
+DigitalOcean droplets can be created individually or in large groups and can be provisioned and fully managed, without ever needing to be logged into.
+From deploying single virtual machines, to mapping and provisioning entire clouds, Salt Cloud is as scalable as you need it to be.

 ## Framework